eclipse-archived/golo-lang/backlog.markdown

 ## Language

-* try/finally with no catch clause.
+* Handle suppressed exceptions in try/catch/finally.

 * Support invocations with either () or {}?
 Could be fun for DSL-style constructs.